Tobacco and Vape Tax Automation

-- A near-insanity level of reconciliation
+- Handling a near-insanity level of reconciliations

 Best practices from other industries

-Many industries with similar excise tax complexity, such as motor fuel supply and distribution, have learned to successfully outsource automation for tax determination, exemption certificate management, reconciliation, and return preparation and filing.
+Many industries with similar tax complexity, such as motor fuel supply and distribution, have learned to successfully outsource automation for tax determination, exemption certificate management, reconciliation, and return preparation and filing.
 By offloading the effort required to track tax rules, rates, and reporting requirements, these companies are able to spend a fraction of the time previously required to build and maintain custom automation systems.
 This, in turn, allows staff to focus on more strategic work.